awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – None
 + **Data Type** – String

-You can specify this parameter to enter the IAM access key for the IAM user or role\.
+You can specify this parameter to enter the IAM access key for the user or role\.
 You can usually locate the key by looking at and existing string or user profile\.
 If you specify this parameter, you must also specify the `SecretAccessKey` parameter\.
+If passed in the JDBC URL, AccessKeyID must be URL encoded\.

 This parameter is optional\.